Quick Overview

 CAPE Phase 1 Eligibility: Which Entries Qualify for Refunds?

-CBP will begin CAPE refunds in Phase 1, but only entries that meet specific liquidation and filing conditions will be processed in this first rollout.
+CBP is processing IEEPA tariff refunds through CAPE in Phase 1, but only entries that meet specific liquidation and filing conditions will be included in this first rollout.

 | Phase 1 Includes | Phase 1 Excludes |